Meaning of Numbers: The Number 82

 Deliver the poor and needy; save them out of the hand of the wicked (verses 1 - 2 and 4 of Psalm 82, HBFV).

-The Hebrew word qorban (Strong's #H7133), found 82 times in the Old Testament's original manuscripts, means something brought near an altar as a sacrificial present.
-Its New Testament Greek equivalent is korban (#G2878), translated as Corban in Mark 7:11.
+The Hebrew word qorban (Strong's #H7133) is written 82 times in the Old Testament's original manuscripts.
+It is found the most in Leviticus (40 times) followed by Numbers (38).
+The word means something brought near an altar as a sacrificial present.
+Its New Testament Greek equivalent is korban (#G2878) which is translated as "Corban" in the King James translation of Mark 7:11.
 Jesus roundly criticized the practice of Corban, which allowed a person to reject the Bible command to aid their parents, by using the excuse that their assistance was set aside as a gift for God (see Mark 7:6 - 12).